 Controlling the Halos

 1. For our Bluetooth controller, download the Magic-LED app from the App/Google Play store.
-Ensure that bluetooth is enabled on your smartphone HOWEVER, DO NOT ATTEMPT TO CONNECT TO THE CONTROLLER.
+Ensure that bluetooth is enabled on your smartphone however, DO NOT attempt to connect to the controller thru the devices bluetooth menu.
 Simply open the Magic-LED app and wait for the app to search for the controller.
 It should show up as "1" or "SP105E".
 Click on the controller to begin controlling the halos.
-Ensure that the settings are set to GRB color order and WS2812 as the LED Type.
-The LED count should be set to the number of LEDs on the largest halo.
+Ensure that the settings in the settings menu (located in top right corner of the app) are as follows:

 2. For the RF Handheld controller, refer to the supplied instruction manual for information on key functions.